achiurizo/consular/README.md

 Right now the Mac OS X Terminal tabs are created by invoking keystrokes which means there are limitations with the terminal being in focus during execution of these commands.
 Obviously the long term goal is to solve this issue as well but in all honesty, this solution works well enough most of the time.

+#### ITermCore ####

+Currently the iTerm Core only provides basic functionality such as opening tabs, windows, and executing commands within them.
+The capture and settings functionality will be integrated soon.

 #### Fetching ####